5 Motivating Reasons to Get in Shape and Lose Weight

 - Distance you run, bike, swim, etc.

-- Duration of time spent on an exercise machine.
+- Duration of minutes spent on an exercise machine.

-- Maximum amount of weight you've lifted with a particular piece of gym equipment.
+- Maximum amount of weight you lift with a particular piece of equipment.

-- How many repetitions you've completed for a certain exercise.
+- How many repetitions you complete for a certain exercise.

-- Calories you've burned in a single day.
+- Calories you burn in a single day.

-Think of a time in your life when you were in better shape.
-Maybe it was during your senior year of high school when you ran varsity track, or maybe it was before your wedding when you were on a strict diet of apples, carrots and tofu.
-Find old photographs from these times when you looked your best and put them everywhere:
+Inspire yourself with the old you who was in shape: Think of a time in your life when you were fitter and more physically active.
+Maybe it was during your senior year of high school when you ran varsity track, or before your wedding when you were on a strict diet.
+Unearth old photographs from those times when you looked your best and put them everywhere:

 - Tape them to your bathroom mirror to motivate yourself when you get up in the morning.

-- Hang them all of over your fridge to stop yourself from snacking.
+- Post them on your fridge to stop yourself from p.m. snacking.

 - Leave one in your gym bag as a constant reminder every time you exercise.

-Sometimes, all the motivation you need is a little reward at the end of a hard workout.
-Even if you're on a strict diet, reward yourself with some frozen yogurt or a piece of chocolate if you feel you've earned it.
+• Reward yourself.
+Sometimes, all the motivation you need is a little bonus at the end of a hard workout: maybe a foot massage, or a cute, new sports bra?
+Even if you're on a strict diet, you can reward yourself with a piece of dark chocolate or a glass of expensive Cabernet.